 As the New Year kicks into gear I am pleased to see Ali getting to grips with my garden.
 As you know, Ali is my Syrian gardener, and a recent immigrant to Canada.
-He is a diligent worker and has thrown himself into the task of managing my garden.
+He is a diligent worker and has thrown himself into the task of managing my garden in preparation for spring.

 A university professor of botany in his home country, he has come to build a new life here in our country, along with his lovely wife and two delightful daughters.
 Here in Canada we welcome new friends from around the world, and embrace the chance to add to the deep culture of this diverse and remarkable country.

 “Be that as it may, Ali,” I said.
 “I’m most concerned about Amanda and Marjory.
-All through the Christmas season I barely saw them.
-I know it’s been harder this Christmas with the whole Covid thing, but you’d think she’d say hello over the garden fence.
+All through winter I’ve barely seen them.”

 “Fiona, they’ve been very busy.
 Amanda’s been there all week.
 And you know what they’re like,” replied Ali.